Skip to main content

 Working with Exceptional Children

-The academic and social/emotional success of students with special needs takes a whole team of educators, community and family members as well as a cohesive plan.
-The person who bears the responsibility of organizing the team and plan is most likely a teacher who is well-prepared, compassionate and qualified to work with exceptional children.
+Students with special needs require their educators, community and family to create a cohesive plan for their academic, social and emotional success.
+The person who bears the responsibility of organizing the team and plan is most likely a teacher who is well prepared, compassionate and qualified to work with exceptional children.
 The teacher is responsible for coordinating academic services and determining what teaching strategies will prove most effective for each student.
 In addition, the special education teacher will ensure that each student is provided a safe learning environment.

 Effective Instructional Strategies for Exceptional Students